The COVID-19 vaccination drive in India commenced on January 16. (Image: AP)

 Follow our LIVE blog for the latest updates of the novel coronavirus pandemic

-Prime Minister Narendra Modi launched the vaccination drive with healthcare workers at the frontline of India's COVID-19 battle getting their first jabs on January 16.
+Prime Minister Narendra Modi launched the nationwide vaccination drive on January 16, with healthcare workers at the frontline of India's COVID-19 battle getting their first jabs.

 Here are all developments related to the COVID-19 vaccine in India: